 You can use network segments to ensure that computers and mobile devices use the closest distribution point by default.
+For related information, see the following Knowledge Base article:

 Information Required to Configure a Cloud Distribution Point in the JSS

 Learn about the information that must be obtained from your cloud services provider to configure the cloud distribution point in the JSS.